-Yes each hostel will have their own set of rules and regulations.
+Yes, each hostel will have its own set of rules and regulations.
 That’s a given.
 But, you see, there’s a certain unwritten hostel etiquette you need to follow when sleeping in dorms all over the world to avoid being THAT traveller.

 Yes, granted people can’t help things like snoring but it’s actually the other stuff I have gripes about.
 The stuff that’s just simply disrespectful to the other travellers that are in the room with you that night.

 Dorms are cheap, yes.
-But that doesn’t mean it gives us liscence to discount our respect of others.
-Yeah I said it.
-Shoot me.
+But that doesn’t mean it gives us a license to discount our respect for others.
+Yeah, I said it.